The Theatre SKAM Team

 Hannah was born and raised in Treaty 7 Territory which includes the Blackfoot Confederacy (Calgary, Alberta).
 She grew up going to a school specialized for students with learning disabilities, as she herself has ADHD.
 Hannah also is a part of the Queer community as she identifies as pansexual.
 Her intersectional identities allow her to bring the understanding and the nuance needed to work with and advocate for marginalized communities.

 Hannah previously worked for Theatre SKAM as a Production Intern (2019), an Assistant to the General Manager (2020) and a Dramaturg (2020).
-As the new Artistic and Community Liaison, Hannah is committed to working closely with marginalized communities in Victoria to ensure that they are represented with Theatre SKAM.
+As the Accessibility and Outreach Coordinator, Hannah is committed to working closely with marginalized communities in Victoria to ensure that they are represented with Theatre SKAM.